New ways to do church

 While we can’t meet together in a church building on a Sunday, there are exciting new ways to worship springing up.
 Many big churches have been doing this for a while, ‘streaming’ live services on the internet, and we are starting to try this for ourselves – we won’t match the professional quality of some of the bigger churches, but to still feel a local church community, it’s important we can still ‘meet’ each other as well as enjoying services from the Archbishop, or HTB.

-Any services we stream will be announced on this site, and shown on the homepage for you to watch, then later stored on the videos page.
+Any services we stream will be announced on this site, and shown on the homepage for you to watch, or a link to watch elsewhere online, then later stored on the videos page.
 Other online services of interest which we find will be announced in news items.

 Zoom & Skype